 Our extensive experience and consistent approach to investing and risk management are an essential part of our strong performance history.
-Risk management is highly integrated with our investment process and the operations of our business.
+Risk management is a core element of our investment philosophy and process and plays a crucial role in the strategy and operations of our business.
 Our investment and risk management processes benefit from our dedicated and experienced teams operating out of our offices worldwide.